-Patients in the PRO study completed baseline measures in clinic and were sent questionnaires to complete at home at 6 months, 1, 2 and 5 years following radiotherapy.
+Patients in the PROMs study completed baseline measures in clinic and were sent questionnaires to complete at home at 6 months, 1, 2 and 5 years following radiotherapy.
 Clinical assessments of NTE were collected at annual follow-up in all patients, and photographs were taken under standard conditions at post-surgical pre-radiotherapy baseline and at 2 and 5 years post-randomisation for patients who had breast conserving surgery.
 The patient questionnaires included the i) EORTC QLQ-C30 core questionnaire and QLQ-BR23 breast-specific module [6, 16], from which the assessment of breast swelling over the previous 4 weeks (not at all, a little, quite a bit, very much) was used in this study of concordance, ii) Hospital Anxiety and Depression Scale [17], iii) 10-item Body Image Scale [18] and iv) 4 protocol-specific questions asking patients to score “change in breast appearance”, “breast hardness/firmness”, “reduction in size of breast” and “change in skin appearance” since radiotherapy; the first three questions applying only to patients with conserved breasts, and all items scored on a 4-point scale (none, a little, quite a bit, very much).

 The annual clinical assessments of breast shrinkage, breast induration, telangiectasia and breast oedema were scored using the contralateral breast as a comparator and 4-point graded scales (none, a little, quite a bit, very much).
 Change in photographic breast appearance since radiotherapy was scored by a single team of 3 observers blind to patient identity, trial treatment allocation, year of follow-up and radiotherapy centre.
 The scoring method was validated in the START pilot trial [5].
 Photographs at 2 and 5 years following radiotherapy were compared with a pre-radiotherapy (post-surgery) baseline and an overall score allocated for change in photographic breast appearance in the treated breast based on change in size, shrinkage and shape, on a 3-point scale (no change, mild change, marked change).
-Post-mastectomy patients were included in the PRO and clinical assessments but not in the photographic assessments.
+Post-mastectomy patients were included in the PROMs and clinical assessments but not in the photographic assessments.
 Individual NTE were mapped between the different assessment methods in order to compare corresponding outcomes, as shown in Table 1.

 Statistical methods